dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Metrics & Logs/Azure Metrics & Logs.md

 Log Analytics: Storage & Analytical Queries

 Diagnostic Settings can be enabled using Azure CLI, PowerShell, ARM Templates, REST API and [Azure Policy](../Azure%20Security%20Services/Azure%20Policy.md)
-Using Policies the setting can be enabled by resource types
+Using Policies the setting can be enabled for all resource of a type

 ---